itusajja/icongallery/README.md

 ### Unique content files

 Unique content is stored in the root directory.
-The following are files/folders that are unique to each project itself (iosicongallery, applewatchicongallery, etc).
+The following are files/folders that are unique to each project itself (iosicongallery, watchosicongallery, etc).
 These:

 ```
 .